influxdata/docs-v2/content/v2.0/reference/flux/functions/mqtt/to.md

 ### message
 The message or payload to send to the MQTT broker.
-The default payload is all output tables.
+The default payload is an output table.
+If there are multiple output tables, it sends each table as a separate MQTT message.

 {{% note %}}
-When you specify a message, the function sends only the message string to the MQTT broker.
+When you specify a message, the function sends the message string only (no output table).
-It does not send any output tables.
 {{% /note %}}

 _**Data type: String**_